 Postgraduate fees and funding

-- Postgraduate loans are available for UK taught and research masters degrees and provide up to £10,609 for the academic year 2018/19.
-They are available for the majority of full-time, part-time and distance learning masters programmes across most subject areas (subject to eligibility criteria).
-For the latest information including how to apply and eligibility criteria, please visit our dedicated postgraduate loans page.
+For UK taught and research masters degrees, a postgraduate loan could provide up to £11,222 for the academic year 2020/21.
+They're available for the majority of full-time, part-time and distance learning masters programmes across most subject areas (subject to eligibility criteria).

-Some students may feel they cannot take the student loans they are entitled to because of their religious beliefs.
-It is very important that you have fully considered your options and have consulted your religious adviser before making a decision about funding your studies.
+- Don't want to take out a student loan for religious reasons?
+Some students may feel they can't take the student loans they're entitled to because of their religious beliefs.
+It's very important that you've fully considered your options and consulted your religious adviser before making a decision about funding your studies.
 The circumstances of each student are different and the appropriate scholar will be able to advise accordingly.

-It is also important to understand that if you decide not to take a loan, this is likely to affect your eligibility for other sources of funding.
-This may include applications for financial support from the University or other trusts and charities, interest free student bank accounts and benefit entitlements.
+- Eligibility for other sources of funding – it's also important to understand that if you decide not to take a loan, this is likely to affect your eligibility for other sources of funding.
+This may include applications for financial support from the university or other trusts and charities, interest free student bank accounts and benefit entitlements.

-We want your time at university to be as stress-free as possible.
+- Support at university – we want your time at university to be as stress-free as possible.
 Our financial support team can offer plenty of information and advice, and our Students Union Advice Centre is also on hand to offer independent advice and guidance on all things student finance.
-Should you run into any difficulties while you're with us, we'll assist you in finding the right help for you.
+If you run into any difficulties while you're with us, we'll assist you in finding the right help for you.

 Tuition fees vary depending on the course you choose – you can find individual course fees on our online prospectus under each course entry.